hijoft/dss-validator-cli/README.md

 # dss-validator-cli
-Command line interface for playing around with the DSS-Framework PDF validator settings.
+Command line interface for playing around with the DSS-Framework PDF Signature Validator settings.

 The following parameters can be modified for single or multiple PDF documents:
 <ul>